-Depending on what you are looking for, the January sales just after Christmas usually starts December 26th is a great time to get some real savings.
+Depending on what you are looking for, the January sales just after Christmas usually start December 26th is a great time to get some real savings.

 Vouchers and Coupon Codes

-The ones I found the best for saving money are Aldi and Lidl because you can really stock up on essentials as well as luxury treats and they have no exemptions on what you can use the vouchers on in-store apart from the baby formula which is standard practice in all Irish stores.
+The ones I found the best for saving money are Dunnes and Lidl because you can stock up on essentials as well as luxury treats and there are some exemptions on what you can use the vouchers on in-store including baby formula which is standard practice in all Irish stores.

 Kris Kindle or Secret Santa

-The most difficult part of the shopping at Christmas I find is trying to pick that perfect present for the guy or gal that has everything.
+The most difficult part of shopping at Christmas I find is trying to pick that perfect present for loved ones that has everything.
 There is only so much designer perfume or aftershave a person can get through in a lifetime.
-Kris Kindle or Secret Santa is a fun way to take the hassle out of Christmas shopping and very popular in places of work.
+Kris Kindle or Secret Santa is a fun way to take the hassle out of Christmas shopping and is very popular in places of work.

 Black Friday/ Cyber Monday

 Black Friday is hugely popular in America and usually starts around Thanksgiving.
-This year Black Friday will fall on Friday, November 29th.
+This year Black Friday will fall on Friday, November 24th.
 Ireland has embraced the tradition in recent years and offers customers heavily discounted deals for one day only.
-This is the day I like to order those expensive gift sets and find Debenhams to be really good for savings.
-Debenhams have a rewards recognition card that can be used online as well as in-store.
+This is the day I like to order those expensive gift sets and find Boots to have some fantastic deals.

-Cyber Monday falls December 2nd this year and will have good online discounts for last-minute shoppers.
+Cyber Monday falls on November 27th this year and will have good online discounts for last-minute shoppers.

 Cash only transactions